prestonbrubaker/archipelago/readme.txt

 1: Structual.
 Only has mass.
 No activation function
 2: Gripper.
 Mutable data corresponds to how tightly it grips to the environment, increasing the drag force
 3: Photosynthesis.
 Harvests energy from the sunlight
+4: Carnivore.
+Harvests energy from other organisms in the same cell.